TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 <div class="lesson-note" markdown="1">

-#### Query Structure Issues
+#### Visual Crossing's query builder

-Still did not grasp how to construct a query?
-Check [Visual Crossing's query builder](https://www.visualcrossing.com/weather/weather-data-services) out!
+Curious how to construct queries?
+Check out [Visual Crossing's query builder](https://www.visualcrossing.com/weather/weather-data-services)!
 This will help you build a query with the region as the only input.
-Neat, isn't it!
-The output is in the grid format.
-However what we need is the API format since we need to learn **how** the queries are actually structured.
-Click on the API tab and it will show you what the query was, that led to the grid format you just saw.
+Play around with the location and query options.
+Neat, isn't it?
+The output uses the "Grid" tab, but our query is in the "API" tab, and we want to learn *how* the query was structured.
+Click on the "API" tab and it will show the query that led to the grid format you just saw.

 </div>